Teradata/stacki-wiki/wiki/Installation/Backend-Install-Spreadsheet.md

 ### Spreadsheet

 You can specify all the information about a host before installation in a CSV (Comma Separated Value) file.
-The advantage of using CSV files, is that it gives fine-grained control over the configuration of the cluster.
+The advantage of using CSV files is that it gives fine-grained control over the configuration of the cluster.
 You also don't piss-off your networking and security teams.

 The disadvantage is you have to know the MAC addresses prior to installing backend nodes.
 If you didn't get a listing from the vendor, you'll have to harvest them with IPMI or use your, or someone else's, eyeballs.